TCC OTA Student molding a cast for forearm/wrist

 Reasonable Accommodations

-Tulsa Community College is committed to creating and promoting accessible learning environment for all students.
+TCC is committed to creating and promoting an accessible learning environment for all students.
 "Reasonable accommodation" refers to ways in which the College addresses any barriers to full participation in the academic and co-curricular experience.

 Examples of reasonable accommodations include but are not limited to: instructional materials in alternative formats; alternative testing arrangements; and use of assistive technology such as text-to-speech software.
 While reasonable accommodation does not mean that students will be exempt from required tasks, it does mean that the Occupational Therapy Assistant Program desires student success and is committed to working with all students giving every opportunity for success.